 One of the most expensive typos ever was back in 2006 when Alitalia Airlines lost $7.2million because of missing zeros.

 Italy’s national carrier announced a promotional offer of $3,900 for business-class flights from Toronto to Cyprus.
 A significant price reduction considering standard fares in those days.
-But a data entry error made it $39 while entering it into the company’s ticketing system.
+But a manual data entry error made it $39 while entering it into the company’s ticketing system.

 Over 2000 customers grabbed the offer before Alitalia noticed the mistake, and the airline had to honor the purchased tickets to protect its reputation.